Skip to content

 Process is a side effect of scope interaction.

-And it is almost never the solution.
+And it's almost never the solution.

 Scopes are explicitly defined.